 The last team to go five games without allowing a first-period goal was the 2007 Anaheim Ducks, who went on to claim the Stanley Cup that spring.

-Heading into this series, many (mostly those in the New York media) were trumpeting the Rangers’ Lundqvist as having a decided advantage over rookie Caps goaltender Michal Neuvirth
+What King? – Heading into this series, many (mostly those in the New York media) were trumpeting the Rangers’ Lundqvist as having a decided advantage over rookie Caps goaltender Michal Neuvirth.

 Neuvirth outdueled King Henrik in this series, leaving the heralded New York netminder with a 15-20 career record in Stanley Cup playoff games, five straight losses in postseason overtime games, three straight series losses and just two wins in six career series.